rails/rails/guides/source/asset_pipeline.md

 <%= image_tag "icons/rails.png" %>
 ```

-Finally, you can also reference an image in your CSS like:
+Finally, you can reference an image in your CSS like:

 ```css
 background: url("/bg/pattern.svg");